davidchen0970/davidchen0970.github.io/README.md

 ## 👋 About Me

 Hi!
-I'm David Chen, a passionate developer from Taiwan with experience in JavaScript and Python.
+I'm David Chen, a passionate developer with experience in JavaScript and Python.

 - 🌱 Currently learning: Machine Learning, P4, SDN